kliegr/arc/README.md

 ```
 #### Rule pruning
 * Experiment with the value of the `rule_window` parameter.
 This has no effect on the quality of the classifier.
 * Set `greedy_pruning` to TRUE.
 This will have generally slightly adverse impact on the quality of the classifier, but it will decrease the size of the rule set and reduce the time required for pruning.
-Greedy pruning is not part of the CBA algorithm as published by Liu et al.
+Greedy pruning is not part of the CBA algorithm as published by Liu et al (1998).